czhao028/STAT450NLP/README.md

 ` pip install -r requirements.txt ` to install the requirements in the current environment

 #### Supplementary Dataset
-To run the LSTM code, you will need to download the GloVe pretrained vectors from [here](https://huggingface.co/stanfordnlp/glove/resolve/main/glove.840B.300d.zip).
-This is 2GB and will need to be extracted into the main project directory.
+To run the LSTM code, you will need to download the GloVe pretrained vectors from [here](https://www.kaggle.com/datasets/watts2/glove6b50dtxt).
+This file is quite large and will need to be extracted into the main project directory.

 ## Updating the Project